davekilian/primer/basic/calc.md

 ---
 layout: chapter
-title: A Basic Sketch&#58; Calculation
+title: A First Sketch&#58; Calculation
 ---

 Now we have an idea of how to represent a number in a circuit, so it's time to start thinking about the next step: how do we use circuitry to run calculations on binary numbers we're representing using switches?
 For example, how would we use switches to add two binary numbers?